Dechanzz/ThreePartyHG4PLS/README.md

 🙏Please respect the intellectual property and academic integrity by not plagiarizing or using this code for any purpose other than reference until the publication of the associated paper.

-the file structure of our structure is
+🎄The file structure of this project:
 TPHG4PLSWC-DTC
       |
       |------main